-- Fainting, a seizure or convulsions during physical activity; - Fainting or a seizure from emotional excitement, emotional distress or being startled. - Dizziness or lightheadedness, especially during exertion; - Chest pains, at rest or during exertion; - Palpitations awareness of the heart beating unusually (skipping, irregular or extra beats) during athletics or during cool down periods after athletic participation; - Fatigue or tiring more quickly than peers; or - Being unable to keep up with friends due to shortness of breath (labored breathing).
+- Fainting, a seizure or convulsions during physical activity; Fainting or a seizure from emotional - Fainting or a seizure from emotional excitement, emotional distress or being startled; - Dizziness or lightheadedness, especially during exertion; - Chest pains, at rest or during exertion; - Palpitations awareness of the heart beating unusually (skipping, irregular or extra beats) during athletics or during cool down periods after athletic participation; - Fatigue or tiring more quickly than peers; or - Being unable to keep up with friends due to shortness of breath (labored breathing).

-What are the current recommendations PPE.
+SUDDEN CARDIAC DEATH IN YOUNG ATHLETES What are the current recommendations PPE.
 However, these procedures may be for screening young athletes?